-We enter into arrangements with OEMs whereby the OEM embeds our products into its solutions, typically either software or technology devices.
-OEMs typically license the right to embed our products into their solutions and distribute such solutions for initial terms ranging from one to three years.
-Historically, a significant portion of our OEMs have renewed their agreements upon the expiration of the initial term.
+We enter into arrangements with OEMs in which the OEM embeds our products into its solutions, typically either software or technology devices.
+OEMs typically license the right to embed our products into their solutions and distribute those solutions for initial terms ranging from one to three years.
+Historically, most of our OEMs have renewed their agreements upon the expiration of the initial term.
 However, we are not assured that they will continue to renew in the future.